 Becoming an SEO specialist it’s not easy but not impossible either.
 If you follow everything I’ve mentioned in their article, you’ll be on the right track to becoming a good SEO expert.

-Many might suggest taking a course from reputable training centres, but I’m quite sceptical about it because you won’t have hands-on experience by taking up courses.
+Many might suggest taking a course from reputable training centers, but I’m quite sceptical about it because you won’t have hands-on experience by taking up courses.
 Maybe you might get the fundamentals right to get started.

 Some even preached that SEO is dead.
-Search engines and SEO are here to stay for years to come as search engines are the only place people go to looking for solutions to their problems.
+Search engines and SEO are here to stay for years to come as search engines are the only place people go to look for solutions to their problems.